cmantuano/askdata-docs/docs/how-to-train-a-synonym.md

 !["updating name and adding synonyms"](media/updating_name_and_adding_sysnonyms.gif)

-*Suggestion: to avoid confusion always add the measure\metric name in the list of avaialbe synomyms*
+*Suggestion: to avoid confusion always add the measure\metric name in the list of available synonyms*

 *You can also add a synonym for specific values eg. to add the synonym "Great Apple" to the value "New York" inside the dimension "Cities".*